-Transportation planning organizations, like R2CTPO, are challenged to address increasing mobility and safety needs with limited financial resources.
-In order to meet this challenge, it is necessary to use our limited financial resources to optimize the operations of existing transportation infrastructure.
-That is the focus of Intelligent Transportation Systems (ITS).
+Transportation planning organizations, like the River to Sea TPO, are challenged to address increasing mobility and safety needs with limited financial resources.
+In order to meet this challenge, it is necessary to use our limited financial resources to optimize the operations of the existing transportation infrastructure.
+This is the focus of Intelligent Transportation Systems (ITS).

 What Are Intelligent Transportation Systems?

-Intelligent Transportation Systems apply advanced sensor, computer, electronics, and communication technologies, and management strategies – in an integrated manner – to improve the safety and efficiency of the transportation system.
-A program focused on ITS addresses the reliability problem by implementing a set of strategies preparing for, and responding to, specific causes of unexpected delay and disruption, crashes, breakdowns, weather, construction, poorly timed signals and special events — which, together, amount to more than half of roadway travel delay and unpredictability.
+Intelligent Transportation Systems apply advanced sensors, computers, electronics, communication technologies, and management strategies – in an integrated manner – to improve the safety and efficiency of the transportation system.
+A program focused on ITS addresses reliability problems by implementing a set of strategies preparing for, and responding to, specific causes of unexpected delay and disruption, crashes, breakdowns, weather, construction, poorly timed signals, and special events — which, together, amount to more than half of roadway travel delays and unpredictability.

-The public is aware of some of these ITS strategies such as Dynamic Message Signs, 511 traveler information services and freeway service patrols to address unexpected delays.
-Reliable traveler information and coordination with incident responders within the roadways is a key component to any ITS program.
+The public is aware of some of these ITS strategies including Dynamic Message Signs, 511 traveler information services, and freeway service patrols to address unexpected delays.
+Reliable traveler information and coordination with incident responders within the roadways are key components of any ITS program.
 This integration is achieved through Traffic Monitoring Centers (TMCs) where traffic conditions are monitored by operations personnel.
 In order for operations personnel to provide information to the public, monitor conditions, and coordinate with other agencies, ITS infrastructure needs to be in place.
 ITS infrastructure is essential to communication, and communication is the bedrock of any ITS program.
 Agency protocol, firewalls, and software incompatibility are roadblocks to inter-agency communication.

 River To Sea TPO ITS Master Plan – Phase 1